 Although it doesn’t sound difficult to cuddle with your partner when indifference is the star of the show, it is one of the first things to go.
-[Read: 12 reasons intimacy is the key to making a relationship last]
+[Read: Intimacy in a relationship and why it’s key in making a relationship last]

 When something that has bothered your partner for ages stops bothering them all of a sudden, they may have lost interest.
 They no longer want to put the effort into it.
 An end to nagging may seem like a Godsend, but it can be an end to your relationship.
-[Read: The key details that are important in a relationship]
+[Read: The clearest signs you’re experiencing a loss of attraction for your partner]

-#3 Stopping traditions.
-Always go to the restaurant you had your first date at for your anniversary?
-When that day comes along and your partner says “forget it” or would rather order in or doesn’t feel like getting dressed up or making reservations, something is off.
+Do you always go to the restaurant you had your first date at for your anniversary?
+When that day comes along and your partner says “forget it” or would rather order in or doesn’t feel like getting dressed up or making reservations, something is probably off.

-Things that you have always done together, things that you enjoyed and were part of your relationship will stop mattering to someone that is feeling indifferent in a relationship.
+Things that you have always done together, things that you enjoyed and were part of your relationship will not matter anymore to someone that is feeling indifferent in a relationship.

-#4 Lack of communication.
 This is a big one.
 Communication is key for any successful couple.
-But when the effort of talking things out becomes more effort than the outcome is worth, indifference is the culprit.
+But when the effort of talking things out becomes more of an effort than the outcome is worth, indifference is the culprit.

 Talking about everything from the future to the phone bill feels unnecessary.
 Anything that seems like work doesn’t have a point when there is no fun.
-When neither one of you wants to stir the pot, there is a problem.
-[Read: How to deal with resentment in a relationship]
+When neither one of you wants to stir the pot or make an effort, there is a problem.
+[Read: How to deal with resentment in a relationship and grow closer]

 Whether there is something someone did to lose trust or not, when interest is gone, any positive feelings leave too.
 [Read: Can *or should* a relationship without trust ever last?]